Death Letter: Folk revival performances

 "Death Letter" was the centerpiece of Son House's live performances during the blues revival of the 1960s.
 House often altered the tempo and lyrics for different performances of "Death Letter", occasionally playing the song more than once during the same concert.

-Renditions
+The White Stripes version

+The White Stripes covered "Death Letter" for their second studio album, De Stijl (2000).
+It is a blues rock rendition of the song, and Lizzy Goodman at NPR noted its camp sound.
+The White Stripes performed the song live at the 2004 Grammy Awards and Glastonbury Festival 2005.

+Other versions

 Skip James reworked the music and lyrics for his song "Special Rider Blues".
 Avant-garde blues artist Jandek added a verse from "Death Letter" to his song "I Went Outside".
 "Burying Ground" by Muddy Waters deals with the same subject.
 Captain Beefheart used an extensive reference in "Ah Feel Like Ahcid" on the album Strictly Personal.